14 clever methods to increase your blog traffic super fast in 2022!

 11. Connect with your readers and other bloggers

-As mentioned before, connect with fellow bloggers via Facebook Groups, Pinterest Group Boards, and Tailwind, but also look around for other blogs that fit your niche, particularly those that already have a big audience.
+As mentioned before, you should connect with fellow bloggers via Facebook Groups, but also look around for other blogs that fit your niche, particularly those that already have a big audience.
 Leave useful comments on their posts that will get you noticed by both the blogger and her readers.

 Build strong connections with your readers and make sure you always respond to the comments they leave below your posts too.